Skip to main content

 The journey to understanding your body is a deeply personal one.
 It is a process of learning to listen to its subtle signals, of recognizing the intricate dance of its internal systems, and of reclaiming a sense of vitality that may feel distant.

 When this personal journey intersects with the professional sphere, particularly through employer-mandated wellness programs, a new layer of complexity emerges.
-You may feel a tension between the desire to protect your private and the pressure to participate in programs that probe into your personal biology.
+You may feel a tension between the desire to protect your private health information and the pressure to participate in programs that probe into your personal biology.

 This feeling is valid.
 Your health story is yours alone to write, and you have the right to control who reads its chapters.
 This section will serve as your introduction to the legal framework that protects this right, not as a collection of dry rules, but as a set of tools to empower you in your health journey within the workplace.